QuantiModo/quantimodo-sdk-javascript/docs/StudiesApi.md

   'includeCharts': true, // Boolean | Highcharts configs that can be used if you have highcharts.js included on the page.
 This only works if the id or name query parameter is also provided.
-  'platform': "platform_example", // String | Ex: chrome, android, ios, web 'recalculate': true, // Boolean | Recalculate instead of using cached analysis 'studyId': "studyId_example" // String | Client id for the cohort study you want };
+  'platform': "platform_example", // String | Ex: chrome, android, ios, web 'recalculate': true, // Boolean | Recalculate instead of using cached analysis 'studyId': "studyId_example" // String | Client id for the study you want };

 var callback = function(error, data, response) {